neverbehind/the-accomplishment-system/the-system/accomplishment-tracker/README.md

 ## Dream

-The section of the page or notebook contains:
+The section of the tracker contains:
 * Dream Statement
   * 1-3 Sentences explaining your vision for what you want to acheive.
 * Success Criteria